rickybassom/gmn-python-api/docs/rest_api.md

 # GMN REST API

-The GMN REST API provides an interface to query and retrieve meteor trajectory data by constructing read-only SQL queries on the GMN Data Store database.
+The GMN REST API provides an interface to query and retrieve meteor trajectory data by constructing read-only SQL queries on the [GMN Data Store](https://explore.globalmeteornetwork.org/gmn_data_store) database.

+We use [Datasette](https://docs.datasette.io/en/0.64.6/json_api.html) to provide the REST API.

 ## HTTP GET Requests